-A domestic relations action is commenced by the filing of a summons, petition, and other documents with the court and the subsequent service of the documents on the respondent.
-A domestic relations action is concluded when the court enters a Final Judgment of Dissolution, Legal Separation, or Annulment.
+A divorce is commenced by the filing of a summons, petition, and other documents with the court and the subsequent service of the documents on the respondent.
+A divorce is concluded when the court enters a Final Judgment of Dissolution, Legal Separation, or Annulment.
 There are many events that may transpire, and a number of documents that must and may be filed, in the time period between the filing of the petition and the entry of the Final Judgment.

 Once a petition is filed and served upon the opposing party, the court will begin to schedule initial hearings.
 The time to complete an action for DISSOLUTION or LEGAL SEPARATION depends on a number of factors.
 As each individual case is different, the time required to bring your matter to a conclusion depends entirely on the facts and circumstances of your case.